FRIDAY, MAY 2, 8:30 AM

 Why should I participate in the official graduation ceremony?

-While the Medallion Ceremony is a more intimate gathering with all your friends, classmates, faculty, and family members, the Commencement Ceremony is an opportunity for the Honors College students to be recognized in front of the entire FAU community, a chance to shine by being acknowledged for special achievements and outstanding academic success.
+While the Medallion Ceremony is a more intimate gathering with all your friends, classmates, faculty, and family members, the Commencement Ceremony is an opportunity for the Honors College students to be recognized in front of the entire FAU community; a chance to shine by being acknowledged for special achievements and outstanding academic success.
 By participating in the Commencement Ceremony, students contribute to the increased visibility and positive image of the Honors College among the other academic colleges at FAU.
-Additionally, only students who participate will receive a stole, which you can then wear to the Medallion Ceremony in the afternoon.
+Additionally, only students who participate will receive a stole.
 Bus transportation will be provided for students and their guests from Jupiter to Boca Raton.

 How can I fill out the Round-up Form if I do not yet know all the information that is requested?

 It is important to fill out the form to the best of your ability by the deadlines as this helps the HC staff to prepare for the Medallion Ceremony in a timely manner.
-Only students who submit their Round-up Form prior to the Senior Round-up Meeting (Wednesday, March 27, 2013, 9 pm, in the Dining Hall), will be able to receive their Medallion Ceremony tickets during the meeting.
-Monday, April 22, 2013 is the last day to submit Round-up Forms.
+Only students who submit their Round-up Form prior to the Senior Round-up Meeting (The Round-up meeting is on March 26th @ 9 pm in the Dining Hall), will be able to receive their Medallion Ceremony tickets during the meeting.
+The last day to submit your round-up form is April 21 .

 Why can I only get five tickets for the Medallion Ceremony?